Why You Should Sell Your Property Before Buying Another

 Don’t get fomooh

 That’s fear of missing out on house to the uninitiated.
-Avoid that godforsaken ‘buyer’s remorse’ because you didn’t actually get round to buying, and make sure you’re in the best position possible in today’s terribly competitive market.
+Avoid that godforsaken ‘buyer’s remorse’ because you didn’t actually get round to buying.
+Make sure you’re in the best position possible in today’s terribly competitive market.
 With a shortage of properties currently available, the number of prospective buyers per house has shot up.
-You are up against the rest unfortunately, so take it as a challenge and put your best steel toe cap forwards.
+You are up against the rest unfortunately.
+So take it as a challenge and put your best steel toe cap forwards.
 Remember that most sellers will have instructed their agency not to carry out viewings with those who have not begun the selling process on their end.
 It may sound extreme – harsh even – but this is a dog eat semi detached world, Keith.

 A photo of an immaculate open plan kitchen/living area with bi-folding doors to the garden.